Blue Suede Shoes

 Writer(s): Carl Perkins (see lyrics here)

 Peak: 2 US, 2 CB, 11 HR, 13 CW, 2 RB, 10 UK, 1 DF (Click for codes to charts.)

 Sales (in millions): -- US, -- UK, 1.0 world (includes US + UK)

 Airplay/Streaming (in millions): 2.0 radio, 3.18 video, 28.23 streaming

 Click on award for more details.

 About the Song:

-Carl Perkins missed out on a chance to perform the song on The Perry Como Show when his car crashed into a poultry truck while he was driving to New York for the performance.
-While laid up for a couple weeks, he helplessly watched Elvis perform the song on The Milton Berle Show.
-RS500 However, no one could take the song away from Perkins, who pulled off a feat even Elvis couldn’t do – he gave Sun Records a top 10 U.S. pop hit.
-SJ Elvis’ version only reached #20 and “The King” confessed that he couldn’t top the original by Perkins.
+Perkins missed a chance to perform “Blue Suede Shoes” on The Perry Como Show when his car crashed into a poultry truck while he was driving to New York for the performance.
+Were it not for the accident, “Blue Suede Shoes” almost certainly would have hit #1, TB something even Elvis acknowledged in a wire to Perkins.
+SS Perkins helplessly watched Elvis perform the song on The Milton Berle Show.
+RS500 Perkins’ career never truly recovered.
+Besides, Carl “was too much the country boy for the rock and roll crown” BD bestowed upon Elvis.
+However, no one could take the song away from Perkins, who pulled off a feat even Elvis couldn’t do – he gave Sun Records a top 10 U.S. pop hit.
+SJ Elvis’ version – released a few months’ later as a result of a gentleman’s agreement with Perkins – AH only reached #20 and “The King” confessed that he couldn’t top the original by Perkins.
 RS500